-This report reviews African experiences in power sector reforms, to offer learnings and inputs for designing policies, programs, and regulatory frameworks to adapt to this new era.
-Our research relies on local answers and perspectives gathered through 30 extensive questionnaires from utility professionals in APUA's membership network, as well as other sector experts.
+Local answers and perspectives-gathered through 30 extensive questionnaires from utility professionals in the APUA's membership network, as well as other sector experts-were critical in shaping this research.
 Their insights provide both broad and specific understanding of their countries' situation, allowing us to:

-- 1. Examine past decades of experience in power sector reform and maps the processes, events, contexts, drivers, and outcomes (or current status) in the power sector - 2.
+- 1. Examine past decades of experience in power sector reform and map the processes, events, contexts, drivers, and outcomes (or current status) in the power sector. - 2.
 Turn towards the horizon of reforms, by surveying the level of understanding, interest and anticipation of new or forthcoming trends and challenges among respondents from different countries.